Aatricks/LightDiffusion-Next/README.md

 - **State Preservation**:
   Save and resume your progress with saved states, ensuring seamless transitions between sessions.

-- **Advanced GUI, WebUI and CLI**:
-  Work through a user-friendly graphical interface as GUI or in the browser using Gradio or leverage the streamlined pipeline for CLI-based workflows.

 - **Integration-Ready**:
   Collaborate and create directly in Discord with [Boubou](https://github.com/Aatrick/Boubou), or preview images dynamically with the optional **TAESD preview mode**.